 One of the beauty’s of the Sony mirrorless system is also one of its downfalls.
 Don’t get me wrong, this isn’t a issue from Sony.
 The issue of banding in the photographs is due to the electronic shutter and certain lights .
 I’ve seen this is other mirrorless cameras too.
 There have been a handful of people asking how bad is the banding issue?
 They’re scared to switch over from their traditional canon or nikon dslr because of it.
 Note* Even traditional dslr can suffer from refresh rate of lights and sync speeds.
 Here is one example of that.
 Both images shot on a Canon 7d at 1/500 ~ f2.8.
 One image is clearly brighter than the next.
 Main shadow to the back on one, and the front on the next.
 This is the cycle and refresh rate of lights.

-As of 2017, the technology of cameras and electronic shutters have banding issues at high frame rates is just something we have to deal with across the board.
+As of 2017, the technology of cameras and electronic shutters have banding issues at high shutter speed is just something we have to deal with across the board.
 Not just from Sony.

 You can still shoot the standard mechanical shutter just like in your dslr.
+If you switch to mechanical shutter and still see banding, remember to also turn off electronic first curtain.
+Turning off efc also helps if you have issues with highspeed sync and flash.
 The banding is only an issue when using the electronic shutter with specific lights… I repeat, specific lights and at specific angles.
 There are other blogs that delve much deeper into the specifics of why this is happening but I just wanted to share my personal experience.

 For me, shooting on Sony a7rii, and Sony a9, I have found that 1/80 shutter is the magic number.